evidentlyai/evidently/docs/book/monitoring/monitoring-overview.md

 To deploy an ML monitoring system, you need 3 components:

 1. **Logging**.
-You must use the Evidently Python library to capture JSON snapshots.
-Each snapshot summarizes data or ML model quality for a specific period.
+You must use the Evidently Python library to capture JSON `snapshots`.
+Each `snapshot` summarizes data or ML model quality for a specific period.
 You can instrument your production ML pipelines, collect data from ML services, or write logs ad hoc.
-The logging functionality is powered by Evidently Reports and Test Suites (which you can also use separately).
+The logging functionality is powered by Evidently `Reports` and `Test Suites` (which you can also use separately).
 You control what exactly you log.

 2. **Snapshot storage**.
-You must store JSON snapshots in a directory accessible by UI service.
+You must store JSON `snapshots` in a directory accessible by UI service.

 3. **Monitoring dashboard**.
 To view metrics and test results over time, you must launch an Evidently Monitoring service.
-It will parse the contents of the snapshots and allow visualizing the logged metrics or test results in the UI.
+It will parse the contents of the `snapshots` and allow visualizing the logged metrics or test results in the UI.
 You can choose which values to visualize and how.

 # What you can monitor